[ Workers' Compensation ]

 Note: The first seven (7) calendar days an employee was schedule to work following a Workers' Compensation qualifying incident must be charged to the employee's sick time.

-The following changes to the employee's record should be made by the Home Org Departmental Payroll Administrator in the online Personnel/Payroll system seven (7) calendar days after the date of the Workers' Compensation qualifying incident:
+The following changes to the employee's record should be made by the Home ORG Departmental Payroll Administrator in PennWorks seven (7) calendar days after the date of the Workers' Compensation qualifying incident:

-- Stop salary distribution effective seven (7) calendar days from the first absence related to the disability
+- Enter the salary distribution Stop date effective seven (7) calendar days from the first absence related to the disability

 Note that these procedures also apply for workers who cannot be accommodated with "restricted" duty